Are Doctors men of Science?

 Or The rank and file of doctors are no more scientific than their tailors.
 Elaborate.

 Or Doctoring is an art, not a science.
 Discuss.

 Or It is a popular delusion that every doctor is a man of science.

-Shaw says that science is an other name of research.
-The doctors do not make any research in their field.
-They seem to be the agents of the pharmaceutical firms.
+Shaw says that science is another name of research.
+Doctors do not make any research in their field.
+They seem to be the agents of pharmaceutical firms.
 They themselves do not make any intensive study of the ailments.
 They prescribe medicines as directed by Medical Representatives.
 Their main business is to collect money.